apnadkarni/tcl-cffi/README.md

 ## Changes in 1.0a7

 - Support `string`, `unistring` and `binary` as return types and output parameters
-- Support `notzero` annotation for strings and unistrings
+- Support `nonzero` annotation for strings and unistrings
 - Added `enum` command to define constants and enumerations
 - Added `bitmask` annotation for integer parameters
 - Added `onerror` annotation for custom error handlers